Adolis García Player Props: Rangers vs. Rays

-The Texas Rangers, including Adolis Garcia and his .700 slugging percentage over his past 10 games, battle starting pitcher Shane McClanahan and the Tampa Bay Rays at Globe Life Field, Monday at 8:05 PM ET.
+On Tuesday, Adolis Garcia (.590 slugging percentage in past 10 games, including three home runs) and the Texas Rangers face the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
+First pitch is at 8:05 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4 with a double and an RBI) against the Guardians.
+In his previous game he had a hitless showing (0-for-4) against the Rays.

 Adolis García Game Info & Props vs. the Rays